install4j HelpDownload

 • Fall back to console mode on Unix [Configuration]

 On Unix, users often operate in environments where no X11 server is available and no GUI can be displayed.
-The installer will fallback to console mode if console mode execution is allowed and this option is selected.
-Otherwise an error message will be displayed that tells the user how to invoke the installer in console mode.
+The installer will fall back to console mode if console mode execution is allowed and this option is selected.
+Otherwise, an error message will be displayed that tells the user how to invoke the installer in console mode.

 This property is only visible if "Allow console installations" is selected.